PoratEyal/Training-content-AI/README.md

 https://www.youtube.com/watch?v=2hR-uWjBAgw
 https://www.youtube.com/watch?v=xi3F2Zv91UE

-// JSON storage
+// JSON storage - more data
-// cookie fix time
-// fetch time for each activity
-// better random
 // check prompt with wierd characters
 // text "its still a beta"
-// handle refresh cache
+// bug - new activity run on other path
+// limit popup text
+// new activity also from database? - I think no
-//
+// show the limit ?